sjmeehan9/algo-trading/README.md

-Inspired by the many clickbait tutorials available that demo algorithmic trading projects, running and making *profits* in highly unrealistic environments. algo-trading is aligned to people who have dipped their toe into the world of using AI/ML agents for automated stock trading, and are ready to progress to trialling the feasibility of algorithmic trading strategies using their Interactive Brokers paper and eventually cash account.
+Inspired by the many clickbait tutorials available that demo algorithmic trading projects, running and making *profits* in highly unrealistic environments. algo-trading is aligned to people who have dipped their toe into the world of using AI/ML agents or techincal strategies for automated stock trading, and are ready to progress to trialling the feasibility of algorithmic trading strategies using their Interactive Brokers paper and eventually cash account.